#2. Not knowing a word is not the end of communication

 To illustrate such an idea, I tell my students the story of the mop.
 As a post-graduate student settling in my shared accommodation, I needed cleaning supplies.

-I went to the supermarket and realised I had no idea what a mop was in English.
-I was studying Shakespeare at Glasgow University, but none of it was of any use in the supermarket!
+One day I went to the supermarket and realised I had no idea what a mop was in English.
+I was studying Shakespeare at Glasgow University, but that wasn't helpful in the least when shopping for household essentials!

 Option 1 was to go home, feeling defeated, and having dirty floors the whole year.

-Option 2 was to figure out a way to ask for a mop.
+Option 2 was to figure out a way to ask for a mop, without knowing the exact word.